anole-lang/anole/README.md

 $ anole
 ```

-You can find examples in `example/` and runtime samples in
+You can find examples in `example/`.
-`tests/support/native_samples.rs`.
 This is the yin-yang puzzle for fun:

 ```anole
 (@(yang): @(yin): yin(yang))